alexw5335/Kotlin-Vulkan-Bindings/README.md

 This library does not use [LWJGL](https://github.com/LWJGL/lwjgl3).
 It is instead intended to be an alternative to LWJGL's Vulkan bindings that takes advantage of Kotlin-specific features.
-Due to the use of Kotlin's inline classes and functions, this library is *cannot reasonably be used from Java*.
+Due to the use of Kotlin's inline classes and functions, this library *cannot reasonably be used from Java*.

 All Vulkan bindings are automatically generated from the [Vulkan API registry](https://github.com/KhronosGroup/Vulkan-Headers/tree/master/registry).